Sponsor a Tally-Ho Horse!

 The Clydesdale horse is listed on the Rare Breeds Survival Trust list as a species vulnerable to extinction.
 In 2010 the worldwide population was estimated to be 5,000.

 Shire mare, born 2011.
-We first met Maggie at our local agricultural fair in 2014, where she formed part of a 4-up hitch, along with Annie, Button and Belle.
-When the owner of these beautiful mares decided to retire in 2021, we were happily humbled to be entrusted with their long-term care!
-Maggie is an extremely sweet-natured girl, often the first at the fence line to say good morning or enjoy a loving pat.
-We are looking forward to getting to know her better, and readying her for work as a single carriage horse.
-We are also learning how to care for her long, luscious forlock, mane and tail!
+We first met Maggie at our local agricultural fair in 2014, where she formed part of a 4-up hitch.
+When her owner decided to retire in 2021, we were happily humbled to be entrusted with their long-term care!
+Maggie is an extremely sweet-natured girl, with long, luscious forlock, mane and tail!
+She is often the first at the fence line to say good morning or enjoy a loving pat.
+She loves her job in Victoria and is challenging our dear Delilah (RIP) for the 'speediest' horse title!

 Maggie is a registered bay Shire mare from Alberta.
-Lariviere Johnny's Girl Maggie was raised here in BC by Keith Taylor (Taylor Farms), along with her well-matched teammate, Annie.
+Lariviere Johnny's Girl Maggie was raised here in BC by Keith Taylor (Taylor Farms).

 The Shire horse is listed on the Rare Breeds Survival Trust list as a species vulnerable to extinction.
 In 2016 there were fewer than 1,500 registered worldwide.